-While an NVMe SSD is still about 4 times as expensive as an HDD (if you take per GB cost), a 512 GB SSD worth $50 would give you a much needed quality of life improvement over a 2TB HDD worth $50.
+While an NVMe SSD is about four times as expensive as an HDD (if you take per GB cost), a 512 GB SSD worth $50 would give you a much-needed quality-of-life improvement over a 2TB HDD worth $50.

-In fact, with the current trend, it is more difficult to find a laptop or a pre-built desktop with an HDD as compared to an SSD.
+In fact, with the current trend, finding a laptop or a pre-built desktop with an HDD is more complex than finding an SSD.

 In an arrangement where you have both an SSD and HDD on your PC, the recommended way to use them is to have the Operating System and the applications/games you use the most on the SSD.

-Whereas, the HDD would be dedicated as an archival drive for storing large media files, images, videos, installation files etc.
+The HDD would be an archival drive for storing large media files, images, videos, installation files, etc.

-No, you do not need to have a hard disk drive on your PC if you have an SSD.
+You do not need a hard disk drive on your PC if you have an SSD.
 You can install your operating system on an SSD.

-Yes, you can install operating system on an SSD that is plugged into the M.2 slot.
+You can install an operating system on an SSD plugged into the M.2 slot.

-Just make sure you select your SSD as the main boot drive from BIOS settings in order to run the operating system – that is if you have two or more drives installed on your PC.
+Select your SSD as the primary boot drive from BIOS settings to run the operating system if you have two or more drives installed on your PC.